 Essex Deaths: New Arrests As Vietnamese Families Say Relatives May Have Been In Truck

-British police arrested two more people Friday as part of an investigation into the deaths of 39 people who were discovered in a trucking container in southeastern England.
-Authorities say a 38-year-old man and a 38-year-old woman from Warrington, a town west of Manchester, have been arrested on suspicion of conspiracy to traffic people and on suspicion of 39 counts of manslaughter.
+British police arrested a 48-year-old man at Stansted Airport Friday as part of an investigation into the deaths of 39 people who were discovered in a trucking container in southeastern England.
+He is being held on suspicion of conspiracy to traffic people and on suspicion of manslaughter.

+It was the third arrest related to the case Friday.
+Earlier, authorities detained a 38-year-old man and a 38-year-old woman from Warrington, a town west of Manchester, on suspicion of conspiracy to traffic people and on suspicion of 39 counts of manslaughter.

 Authorities also announced that the first post-mortem examinations of the bodies will begin Friday.
 Police say ambulances began moving victims from the container at a port in Essex to mortuary sites on Thursday.